digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 #
 - A neuron does a WEIGHTED Sum of ALL of its INPUTS , which are the PIXELS
+- verbatim from Google Tutorial - Each "neuron" in a neural network does a weighted sum of all of its inputs, adds a constant called the "bias" and then feeds the result through some non-linear activation function.
 - It adds another CONSTANT - Bias.
-- Bias == Constant .
-An additional degree of freedom
+An additional degree of freedom.
 - Neuron will then FEED this SUM through an ACTIVATION Function.
 - We will see several of those ACTIVATION Functions , the one thing they have common in case of Neural Networks is that they are ALL NON LINEAR.
 - Why only 10 NEURONS - as we have TEN CATEGORIES of DIGITS = 0-9